geovens/AQ/README.md

 ### Ko Avoiding

 By default, the bot tries to avoid ko when searching the best local sequence.
-If
+You can use GTP command 'avoidko 0' or 'avoidko 1' to turn this feature off or on.

 ### Benchmark
 Graded Go Problems for Beginners Volume 4, section III life and death problems: the first move is played the same as the answer 32/40 (80%) of the time for the first 40 problems (more to be tested). (i7-4790 CPU, 5 threads, 20s per move.
 Hardware and time matters a lot.)